marcus-rubcube/Frontend-Mobile_Animations/README.md

 # Frontend-Mobile_Animations
 Project developed in React Nactive with focus on animations.
-We used shimmerEffect, LayoutAnimations, Reanimated, Lottie and SplashScreen
+We used shimmerEffect, LayoutAnimations, Reanimated and Lottie.

 ## :information_source: About the project - AluraMed